advancedAgritek-BB/coinTrader_Trainer/README.md

 table, `fetch_table_async` pages through a table, and `fetch_data_range_async` fetches rows between two timestamps.
 Each function returns a ``pandas.DataFrame`` and must be awaited:

+These helpers provide the historical market data used for training.
+By querying the same Supabase tables populated by ``coinTrader2.0`` you can reconstruct any period of market activity and produce datasets for model tuning.

 ```python
 import asyncio